Zero-OS/resourcepool/specs/selfhealing/storage.md

 ### Step 2: notify all NBD servers that a specific storage engine is not functional
 Update all impacted vdisks that a certain shard is repairing.

 By means of updating the AYS model (storage_engine service) and the corresponding configuration in the etcd cluster, all NDB servers that are runnning will be notified that the storage engine is faulty (```status: offline```), and that it needs to fail over to the slave cluster for the specific shard that is offline.
-The vdisks which reported this issue (if it existed) will already have marked the relevant shards as `offline`, and thus no noger have to do anything.
+The vdisks which reported this issue (if it existed) will already have marked the relevant shards as `offline` (in their internal in-memory model of that cluster), and thus have no longer anything to do, when receiving this update.

 Updating the AYS model needs to be done atomically, to prevent double actions, because the same problem will potentially be notified by multiple vdisks.
 See https://github.com/Jumpscale/ays9/issues/38